Klosmi/salesforce/Apex.md

 ## [Apex Collections](https://developer.salesforce.com/docs/atlas.en-us.224.0.apexcode.meta/apexcode/langCon_apex_collections.htm):

 ### [List](https://developer.salesforce.com/docs/atlas.en-us.224.0.apexcode.meta/apexcode/langCon_apex_collections_lists.htm)
-Lists hold an ordered collection of objects.
+Lists holds an ordered collection of objects.
 __Lists in Apex are synonymous with arrays__ and the two can be used interchangeably.

 - To declare a list, use the `List` keyword followed by the primitive data, sObject, nested list, map, or __set type within `<>` characters__.